Scarce birdseye view of Santa Rosa, California, published by Elliott & Co. in Oakland, California.

-Elliott's view of Santa Rosa was produced for Guy E. Grosse, "Broker in Real Estate, Proprietor of Rincon Heights and Fruit Dale."
+Rare bird's-eye view of Santa Rosa, north of San Francisco, produced for Guy E. Grosse, "Broker in Real Estate, Proprietor of Rincon Heights and Fruit Dale."
 There are views of notable buildings at top and bottom, and a key to 52 locations.

 Reps locates on three copies, at the Society of California Pioneers, the Huntington Library, and the Amon Carter Museum; the Library of Congress only has a facsimile.
 Reps 405.